You wouldn't let a massage therapist remove a tooth, would you?

 What progress has been made against the recommendations?

-Training is still muddled and fragmented - open to everyone, regulated by no one.
+Training, if anything has gotten worse!
+It is muddled and fragmented - open to everyone, regulated by no one.

-Instead of one central register, there are several voluntary registers including BAAPS, JCCP, SAVE FACE, BACN and BCAM, to name a few.
+The government didn't see value in insisting on one central register, instead, there are several voluntary registers and associations including BAAPS, JCCP, SAVE FACE, BACN and BCAM.
 These are doing their level best, with limited budgets, to sort stuff out.
-The public have almost no idea these even exist, let alone understand the differences between them.
+They are all, largely, singing from the same hymn sheet and are pushing for medicalisation, standardisation and regulation.
+But the key problem: you just have to look at how many people actually visit their websites to see that the public have almost no idea these even exist.

 The public do not make the association that an incompetent practitioner means you are at higher risk of poor outcomes.